-The alternative to a manual upgrade is configuring your system to use ownCloud's Open Build Service repository.
+The alternative to a manual upgrade is add the ownCloud package repository to your system's installation sources.
 Then stay current by using your Linux package manager to install fresh ownCloud packages.
 However, you should exclude the ownCloud package during system upgrades.
 For more information, check out the section on Linux Package Manager Installation